margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

+## A World Filled with Love - version 2 ##
+A mailman takes letters to each house in town.
+<br> While walking he smiles at a woman with a frown.

+The woman then began to smile too.
+<br> When she got home she made her sick neighbor some stew.

+When eating the stew the neighbor began to feel better.
+<br> When she got out of bed she knitted her friend a sweater.

+The friend loved feeling cozy and warm.
+<br> To give back, she provided shelter to a family caught in a storm.

+The family was grateful that they had a place to stay dry.
+<br> While in shelter the family made their teacher a pie.

+The teacher was happy to have a sweet treat to eat.
+<br> She gave out clothes to people in need on the street.

+The people were glad to have something to wear.
+<br> The people wrote thank you notes to a preacher with a prayer.

+The preacher rejoiced that people were thinking of him.
+<br> He rolled the wheelchair of a man with a broken limb.

+The man appreciated he could go to the park.
+<br> To another man there he shared a kind remark.

+The other man was delighted with what the man said.
+<br> The other man continued to share love, and throughout the town the love spread.

+So the lesson is that one small thing can lead to a world filled with love.
+<br> For love is what we’re all truly born of.

 ## Good Going On Today #
 I wake up and make the bed
 <br> I make sure that I am fed